sanjuthomas/kafka-connect-gcp-bigtable/README.md

 ## What is Apache Kafka

 Apache Kafka is an open-source stream processing platform developed by the Apache Software Foundation and written in Scala and Java.
 The project aims to provide a unified, high-throughput, low-latency platform for real-time data feeds.
-Please look at [Apache Kafka home page](https://kafka.apache.org/).
+Please refer to the [Apache Kafka home page](https://kafka.apache.org/).

 ## What is Google Cloud Bigtable

-Bigtable is a compressed, high performance, proprietary data storage system built on Google File System, Chubby Lock Service, SSTable and a few other Google technologies.
+Bigtable is a compressed, high-performance, proprietary data storage system built on Google File System, Chubby Lock Service, SSTable, and a few other Google technologies.
 On May 6, 2015, a public version of Bigtable was made available as a service in the Google Cloud Platform.
-For more details, please refer to [GCP Bigtable home page](https://cloud.google.com/bigtable/).
+For more details, please take a look at [GCP Bigtable home page](https://cloud.google.com/bigtable/).

 ## High Level Architecture